-\textbf{Implementation Details}: For validation, we implemented the ResNet50~\cite{he2016deep} as our backbone Encoder and we use Transposed convolution layers along with Interpolation for the Decoder, the details of which are given in the supplementary material.
-To evaluate occluded-Duke-MTMC ReID dataset, we train the student using the train data of occluded-Duke-MTMC and train the Teacher with Market1501 dataset~\cite{market} similar to other SOA.
-But Specifically Occluded ReID and Partial ReID datasets discussed above, do not have a prescribed set of training images.
-Hence similar to~\cite{occ_pose_match} we use the whole dataset for testing.
-To have common setting with State-Of-The arts~\cite{occ_pgfa, occ_pgfa}, we keep the input image size as 384 X 128.
-We train our backbone with Partial Features with $p$ number of parts as 6.
-We set the co-efficient $\lambda$ to 0.01.
-The teacher network is pre-trained for 15 epochs and the student-teacher network together is trained for 120 epochs.
-The Adam optimization is sued with an initial learning rate of 0.0003.
-We report the Cumulative Matching Characteristics(CMC) and mean average precision (mAP) as discussed in~\cite{market}.
+\textbf{Implementation Details}: For validation, the ResNet50~\cite{he2016deep} was implemented as our backbone Encoder.
+Transposed convolution layers were used along with Interpolation for the Decoder (see details in the supplementary material).
+To evaluate Occluded-Duke-MTMC, we train the student using the train data of Occluded-Duke-MTMC, and the teacher with Market1501~\cite{zheng2015scalable}, as in the SOA.
+Since Occluded-ReID and Partial ReID do not have a prescribed set of training images, the whole dataset was used for testing (as in~\cite{gao2020pose}).
+To have a common setting with the SOA~\cite{occ_pgfa, occ_pgfa}, we use an input image size of 384 X 128.
+We train our backbone with Partial Features with $p=6$ parts, and set the co-efficient $\lambda=0.01$.
+The teacher network is pre-trained for 15 epochs, and the student-teacher is trained together for 120 epochs.
+The Adam optimization is used with an initial learning rate of 0.0003.
+We report the Cumulative Matching Characteristics (CMC) and mean average precision (mAP)~\cite{zheng2015scalable}.